 You can create a business contract using a number of online tools.
 Attractive templates are widely available to not only craft an attractive contract on the first draft but also to make any future changes to the document as simple as possible.
 It’s important to keep invoices, contracts, and all other documentation for your business consistent, and a great way to accomplish that consistency is with a well-designed logo.

 While logos can be commissioned from professional graphic designers, creating your own logo is easier than it’s ever been.
 An online logo maker lets you select your own icons, fonts, and colors to create a memorable logo that’s sure to help your brand awareness, while also keeping your paperwork homogenous.

 Why Are They Important?

 Contracts keep you and your clients protected.
 They streamline any legal issues that arise from failure to deliver a service or failure to pay for one.
 They set detailed parameters for the expectations of both parties, making it absolutely clear whether the terms of the contract have been fulfilled.
-Without a contract, an agreement can only be trusted as much as the least trustworthy person involved, but with one, agreements are legally binding and fair.
+Without a contract, an agreement can only be trusted as much by the least trustworthy person involved, but with one, agreements are legally binding and fair.

 How Are Contracts Negotiated?

 Contracts should be as specific as possible and fair for both parties.
 Never agree to the first draft put in front of you without considering the costs and risks it expects from you; experts agree that negotiating the first run of a contract is not optional.
 A third-party arbiter may be useful for helping you and the other party to reach a common ground for any aspects of the arrangement you disagree on.
 The parties should ultimately be working together to find the plan with the greatest benefit and least risk possible for everyone.